microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 # Invoke-PowerBIRestMethod

 ## SYNOPSIS
-Executes a REST call to the Power BI service with provided URL and body.
+Executes a REST call to the Power BI service, with the specified URL and body.

 ## SYNTAX